eamenatt/Weather-Dashboard/README.md

-# weather-Dashboard
+# Weather-Dashboard

 This project is a simple Weather Dashboard constructed using HTML, CSS, and JavaScript.
 It accesses the openWeather API to display the useres current weather data along with a 5 day forecast.
 The application also allows the user to search for a city to display it's weather data and 5 day forecast.

-User Story
+# User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-Acceptance Criteria
+# Acceptance Criteria
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history